dengwirda/jigsaw-geo-matlab/jigsaw/README.md

 ## `JIGSAW: An unstrutured mesh generator`

-`JIGSAW` is a computational library for unstructured mesh generation; designed to generate high-quality Delaunay triangulations and polyhedral decompositions of general planar, surface and volumetric domains. `JIGSAW` includes both `refinement`-based algorithms for the construction of new meshes, as well as `optimisation`-driven techniques designed to improve existing grids.
+`JIGSAW` is a computational library for unstructured mesh generation; designed to generate high-quality Delaunay triangulations and polyhedral decompositions of general planar, surface and volumetric domains. `JIGSAW` includes both refinement-based algorithms for the construction of new meshes, as well as optimisation-driven techniques designed to improve existing grids.

 This package provides the underlying `C++` source for `JIGSAW`; defining a basic command-line interface and a `C`-format `API`.
 A <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="http://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including a range of additional facilities for file I/O, mesh visualisation and post-processing operations can be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.